AshtonIzmev/covid-19-pandemic-simulation/README.md

-  --new-cases, --new    Draw new cases graph --summary, --sum      Draw a pandemic summary --examples, --exa     Draw the most different pandemic evolution examples
+  --new-cases, --new    Draw new cases graph --summary, --sum      Draw a pandemic summary --examples, --exa     Draw the most different pandemic evolution examples --all-plots, --all    Draw all plots in a single pass
 ```

 # Main idea